What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Janiculum Terrace

-Among the best views of Rome there are those from the Janiculum Terrace.
-Still unknown to tourists, it’s a locals’ favorite.
-If you look closely, you’ll even be able to see the Colosseum.
+Among the best views of Rome there are those from the Janiculum Terrace – Gianicolo in Italian.
+Still unknown to tourists, it’s a locals’ favorite found south of the Vatican and just above Trastevere.
+If you look closely, from the Gianicolo you’ll even be able to see the Colosseum.

 Knights of Malta Keyhole

-The secret has actually spelt – so I am not sure how appropriate it is to insert this as one of the best hidden gems in Rome.
-Anyways, the view of St. Peter’s Basilica from the keyhole of a door of the Knights of Malta is stunning.
-Make sure to go early to avoid lines.
+The secret was spilled – so I am not sure how appropriate it is to insert this as one of the best hidden gems in Rome.
+Anyways, the view of St. Peter’s Basilica from the Knights of Malta Keyhole is stunning.

 Rome secret places